 As you can see, there isn't a way for you to do everything you need to do without utilizing multiple languages.

 Gone are the days when you can throw a simple website on the internet without focusing attention on the way it looks or its interactive features.

 Luckily, the high-level languages in use today are friendlier to developers than the high-level languages frequently used in the past.

 Each programming language has a certain focus, which affects how it is used and what types of use cases make it the best option.

 For example, PHP is designed to be embedded into HTML documents.
 This makes it particularly useful for building websites and web applications.

-C and its derivatives (C#, C++) provides access to low-level hardware manipulation, which makes it particularly useful for foundational software like operating systems and language compilers.
+The C programming language and its derivatives (C#, C++) provide access to low-level hardware manipulation, which makes it particularly useful for foundational software like operating systems and language compilers.

 Specialist Purposes of a Language

-There are also programming languages that are specifically geared for a number of different type of specialty domains.
+There are also programming languages that are specifically geared for a number of different types of specialty domains.
 Some of these include command-and-control, artificial intelligence, data analysis, and graphics processing.

 Popular Web Languages